 While states around New England work to end homelessness among veterans and people who have been homeless for years, one demographic remains: Families, who face homelessness in states, many of which are in budgetary free-fall.
 That means advocates must find new (less expensive) ways of getting those families housed, says Sarah DiMaio, Marshall House program director.
 And sometimes, that means navigating complicated needs.

 “We’re the shelter people call when they have a super-unique situation,” said DiMaio.
 That means clients who are more vulnerable, and at-risk, or people in something other than the standard parent-children family.
 One of their clients is a 19-year old single father.
 Other clients include an adult mom who is disabled, and her adult son, her caretaker – along with their service dog.

-Roughly 80 percent of families who are homeless aren’t homeless for long, but research shows that any stretch of homelessness is traumatic for children.
+dating price of families who are homeless aren’t homeless for long, but research shows that any stretch of homelessness is traumatic for children.

 The American Psychological Association says that a child who is homeless is prone to significant interruptions in education, which can have long-term effects on learning.
 Children who are homeless are more likely to have experienced hunger, and witnessed violence.
 They are more likely to be depressed, and to suffer from chronic illnesses.

 They also are more likely to be homeless as adults.
 In fact, Kerr first stayed in a shelter as a teenager, after the state Department of Children and Families removed her from her family’s home.
 She’s been in shelters in Hartford, and in Bridgeport – all over, she says, and it hurts that she has her children in a shelter now.

 Getting housing as quickly as possible is better for families, and better for struggling state and local budgets.
 According to the Connecticut Coalition to End Homelessness, quickly re-housing families like Kerrs’ cuts public assistance spending in half.